rtcharity/eahub.org/SETUP.md

 # Setup

-Instructions on how to run the project locally.
+Instructions for developers on how to build and run the project, how to run tests and debug.

 ## Requirements
 - [Docker Compose](https://docs.docker.com/compose/install/)  and [Docker Enginge](https://docs.docker.com/engine/install/)